The Weglowski Family Poland

 After the war, Chana and Mira went to Brazil.
 Joseph and his wife, along with Sam and Sylvia, went to Canada.
 The Russians forced the Weglowski family to leave their home in Stara Huta.

 Maria and Florian Weglowski died years ago.
-Helena and Stanislaw are both in their 90s and live in Ilawa, Poland.
+Stanislaw Weglowski passed away on November 23, 2020.
+Helena is in her 90s and lives in Ilawa, Poland.

 The JFR reunited Helena with Mira at its annual dinner on December, 1, 2015.
 The documentary retelling their story can be viewed here.